Pinnacle-Networks/Pinnacle/docs/content/reusable_snippets/connect_to_superduper.md

 <!-- TABS -->
-# Connect to pinnacle
+# Connect to Pinnacle

 :::note
-Note that this is only relevant if you are running pinnacle in development mode.
+Note that this is only relevant if you are running Pinnacle in development mode.
 Otherwise refer to "Configuring your production system".
 :::